NSHipster/articles/2019-02-25-javascriptcore.md

-we'll discuss the JavaScriptCore framework, and how you can use it to set aside your core beliefs in type safety and type sanity and allow JavaScript to do some of the heavy lifting in your apps.
+we'll discuss the JavaScriptCore framework, and how you can use it to set aside your core beliefs in type safety and type sanity and let JavaScript do some of the heavy lifting in your apps.

 ---